collapsed-stacks/startups/questions/11727/do-i-really-need-to-be-an-accredited-investor-llc-and-common-share-subscription.md

 - tagged: `llc`, `delaware`, `shares`
 - score: 1

-<p>The LLC and Common Shares Subscription Agreement both have a requirement that parties entering in this agreement are "accredited investor" based on rule 501(a) under the 1933 Act.
+The LLC and Common Shares Subscription Agreement both have a requirement that parties entering in this agreement are "accredited investor" based on rule 501(a) under the 1933 Act.
 I don't qualify based on the net worth or income record.
-What are some options I could pursue to become accredited?</p>
+What are some options I could pursue to become accredited?